evert/evert.github.com/resume.md

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015

 In December 2011 I went full-time with fruux, which was a bit of a side-project at the time.
-We got a seed invest- ment round, and opened the door to our office.
+We got a seed investment round, and opened the door to our office.
 As the technical lead I’ve been responsible for the technical and product direction, as well as leading the team from a technical perspective.
 Aside from that I’ve also got my hands dirty in some marketing and sales, and basically just stepped in where needed.

-### Consultant/owner Rooftop Solutions, worldwide — 2003-today
+### Consulting, worldwide — 2003-today

-Rooftop Solutions is the name of my consulting company.
-Having a private company allowed me to gain much experience in the field of Web Development and client relations / communication skills.
-The company-name mostly exist as a legal entity for my commercial and open source projects.

 I’ve been doing this ‘full-time’ on and off, whenever I’ve not really been fully focussed on a job.
-I’ve had the opportunity to work in telecommunication, social media, group ware, advertising and broadcasting companies in Australia, Portugal, Canada and The Netherlands, and worked for more companies in the States and various European and Asian businesses.
+I’ve had the opportunity to work in telecommunication, social media, group ware, advertising, broadcasting, Afinance companies in Australia, Portugal, Canada and The Netherlands, and remotely worked for various other companies from North America, Europe and Asia.

-### Software engineer, Ibuildings, Utrecht, Netherlands - 2010-2011
+### Software engineer, Ibuildings, Utrecht, Netherlands — 2010-2011

 In 2010 I started working for Ibuildings in the Netherlands as a senior software engineer.
 Ibuildings is a software development company based in